-In the case that re-training/model adaptation is performed at the entity with low processing power or limited energy the amount of data used for re-training and the time needed for model to converge towards the maximum performance is critical and needs to be minimized.
+In the case that re-training/model adaptation is performed at the entity under the conditions of low processing power and/or limited energy consumption, then the amount of data used for re-training and the time needed for model to converge towards maximum performance is critical and therefore need to be minimized.

-In order to optimize the re-training, it is necessary to reduce of the number of training samples, by extracting the most supporting data samples for re-training from all data samples (pool samples) that have been used for inference.
+In order to optimize the re-training, it is necessary to reduce the number of training samples, by extracting the most supporting data samples for re-training from all available data samples (pool samples) that have been used for inference.
+For example, the training data can be further enriched/optimized by deriving key events with events processing technique instead of using volume data (see clause 5.1.1).

 5.1.4.3 Potential requirements